AhnafNabil/K8s-lab/Lab - Network policy/Network policy.md

 kubectl exec -it demo-app-0 -- curl 10.42.1.6:80
 ```

 We will get the same result here as well.
-So, the connections works fine.
+So, the connections works fine from any pod to a pod in `ns-2`.

 ## Create Network Policy to Deny All Communication